 A legendary swordsman, a revered hero, and also a dreaded lecher; Rance is all of it and more.
 The Rance series actually has quite a long history to it, stretching back to Japanese home computers of the late-80s.
-This 2013 adaptation of the very first game has something of a reputation to it, making it quite a surprise when I actually ended up enjoying it.
+Then in 2013, the very first game in the series was adapted into an anime that quickly garnered its share of infamy.

 The story sees Rance and Sill arrive in the Kingdom of Leazas, where it turns out that a string of abductions has left local law enforcement baffled.
 All the abductees are young girls, but no ransom money is ever demanded.
 When a nobleman’s daughter winds up being the latest victim, Rance is offered a sizable reward for solving the case.
 He accepts, but only because the girl is hot.

 Comparisons to Dragon Pink are unavoidable, as both anime deal with morally-dubious swordsmen who have a pink-haired slave at their side.
 Both series feature a great deal of rape and both love to leverage the miserable conditions of their female protagonists for comedy.
 So why did these qualities ruin Dragon Pink for me, while in Rance I don’t find them nearly as egregious?